Trek Grade

 Best Season for the Everest Three High Passes Trek

-Is Everest Three High Passes Trek Suitable For Me?
+Is the Everest Three High Passes Trek Suitable For Me?

-After knowing about the difficulties and challenges you may face during the trek, you may be in a dilemma if this trek is suitable for you or not.
-If you have prior high-altitude trekking experience with a good level of physical and mental fitness, then you are all set for the trek.
-In case you have health issues regarding heart, lungs, joints, etc then it is better to consult with your doctor first.
+After knowing about the challenges you may face during the trek, there might be a dilemma about whether this trek is suitable for you or not.
+If you haveprior high-altitude trekking experience with a good level of physical and mental fitness, then you are all set for the trek.
+In case you have health issues regarding the heart, lungs, joints, etc then it is better to consult with your doctor first.

 Guides and Porters

 Having guides and porters by your side during the trek enhances your experience to a great extent.
-Guides will help you to navigate the routes along with providing you with necessary information on the history, culture, and tradition of the region.
+Guides will help you to navigate the routes while providing you with the necessary information on the history, culture, and tradition of the region.
 Likewise, they will act as a mediator between you and the locals, which will somewhat reduce the communication barrier.

-Likewise, you are not used to carrying heavy weight and walking back and forth in the rugged landscapes.
-So, a porter will carry the luggage of two trekkers, which will lift the burden of luggage from your back, and you can enjoy the trek to the fullest.
+Likewise, you may not be used to carrying a heavy weight and walking back and forth in the rugged landscapes.
+So, a porter who will typically carry the luggage of two trekkers will lift the burden of luggage from your back, and you can enjoy the trek to the fullest.

 Insurance

-Before walking on the trails of Everest High Passes, it is very important to take travel insurance.
-These insurance policies will act as a medium to reduce your financial burden and shift the risk to the insurer.
-However, it is necessary to carry the policy that covers all your medical expenses, hospital bills, evacuation expenses, and air ambulance.
-It is recommended to add the clause of cancellation to your policy which will make your plan flexible.
+Before walking on the trails of the Everest High Passes, it is very important to take travel insurance.
+The insurance policy will act as a medium to reduce your financial burden and shift the risk to the insurer.
+However, it is necessary to carry a policy that covers all your medical expenses, hospital bills, evacuation expenses, and air ambulance.
+It is recommended to add a clause of cancellation to your policy, which will make your plan flexible.

 How to Cope with Altitude Sickness?

-You will spend most days of the trek above 3000 m, so it is natural to have the pathological effect of altitude sickness.
-However, to avoid AMS, your body must acclimatize properly.
-You will need to go on side hikes and adapt your body to the lower oxygen level.
-Do not consume hard drinks and high consumption of tea and coffee, since it will hinder your acclimatization process.
+You will spend most days of the trek above 3000 m, so it is natural to experience the effects of altitude sickness.
+To avoid AMS, your body must acclimatize properly.
+You will need to go on side hikes and adapt your body to the lower oxygen level of the alpine mountain environment.
+Do not drink alcohol and avoid high consumption of caffeine as well.
+This is because it leads to dehydration and hinders your acclimatization process.

 Likewise, you need to take short breaks to catch your breath during the trek.
-Make sure you carry basic medications for altitude sickness to reduce its effect.
-Moreover, you will need to take the trek slowly at your pace and intake at least 3 to 4 liters of water daily.
+Make sure you carry basic medications for altitude sickness (like Diamox) to reduce its effects.
+Moreover, you will need to take the trek slowly at your own pace and intake at least 3 to 4 liters of water daily.
 Having nutritious meals along with good sleep also helps you to avoid altitude sickness.